dancurator/dancurator/README.md

 ### Hi there 👋

+- 👯 My name is Danil, I'm the curator.
+This is my GitHub page where you can find homeworks and stuff.

+- 🤔 I honestly don't know what to write here so I'll just let it be.

 <!--
 **dancurator/dancurator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.